Surrey Hills railway station: History

-In 2020, it was announced by the Level Crossing Removal Authority that the level crossings at Union and Mont Albert roads would be removed by 2023.
-The project will involve the closure of both Surrey Hills and nearby Mont Albert, with a brand new Union station to be provided between the two current stations.
-Plans for the grade separation of the Union Road level crossing with a road overpass have dated as far back as the late 1970s.

-On 17 February 2023, the station permanently closed at 8:30 pm alongside Mont Albert station.
-The brand new Union station is expected to be opened by May 2023.
+In 2020, it was announced by the Level Crossing Removal Project that as part of removing level crossings at Union and Mont Albert roads, the Surrey Hills and nearby Mont Albert stations were to be closed by 2023 and replaced with a single new railway station at Union, between the two former stations.
+Plans for the grade separation of the Union Road level crossing with a road overpass had dated as far back as the late 1970s before this project was ultimately executed.
+On 17 February 2023, the station was permanently closed for demolition, alongside Mont Albert.
+The replacement new station, Union, opened on 22 May of that year.

 Platforms and services

 Surrey Hills had one island platform (Platforms 1 and 2) and a side platform (Platform 3), linked by an underpass.
 The island platform featured a large brick building with a customer service window, an enclosed waiting room and toilets.
 There was a small brick building on Platform 3.

 It was serviced by Metro Trains' Lilydale and Belgrave line services.